What to Expect from Us

-Nikki and Faye are authorised celebrants at Mid West Funerals.
-Faye has been delivering services for both funerals and weddings for over 16 years including for many denominations and cultural backgrounds.
-Both Faye and Nikki are passionate about the important role of personalisation and reflection within the process of grief.
+Nikki and Paige are authorised funeral celebrants at Mid West Funerals.
+Nikki is passionate about the important role of personalisation and reflection within the process of grief.

 Ministers are religious representatives and are usually chosen to lead services where the deceased person or family are of faith.
 Services lead by Ministers vary depending on religion and personal differences; however most will refer to religious readings, prayer or ritual throughout.